icecave/collections/README.md

 [![Test Coverage]](https://coveralls.io/r/IcecaveStudios/collections?branch=develop)
 [![SemVer]](http://semver.org)

 **Collections** provides a set of collection types loosely inspired by the .NET runtime and the C++ standard template library.

+* Install via [Composer](http://getcomposer.org) package [icecave/collections](https://packagist.org/packages/icecave/collections)
+* Read the [API documentation](http://icecavestudios.github.io/collections/artifacts/documentation/api/)

+## Rationale

 PHP has long been lacking formal, performant collection types.
 The addition of the heap-centric collections to the SPL has gone some way to addressing this problem but has fallen short in some regards.
 For example, [SplDoublyLinkedList](http://www.php.net/manual/en/class.spldoublylinkedlist.php) does not expose some of the operations that linked lists are designed to solve efficiently, such as insertion and deletion operations in the middle of the collection.
 There are also several broken abstractions.
 One example is [SplQueue](http://php.net/manual/en/class.splqueue.php) which exposes methods for manipulating both the head and tail of the queue.

-* Install via [Composer](http://getcomposer.org) package [icecave/collections](https://packagist.org/packages/icecave/collections)
-* Read the [API documentation](http://icecavestudios.github.io/collections/artifacts/documentation/api/)

 ## Concepts